 WOMEN'S STUDIES MAJOR: The women's studies major consists of 32 credits.
-All students must take WS 200 (Introduction to Women's Studies) and WS 494 (Keystone Seminar).
-All students must also take WS 300 (Global Feminisms) and WS 350 (Visions for Justice: Feminist Theory and Methodology).
-Additionally, majors must take one course from each of the four core areas, A through D, listed below.
+All students must take 16 credits of core courses, which are WS 160 (Global Feminisms), WS 200 (Introduction to Women's Studies), WS 350 (Visions for Justice: Feminist Theory and Methodology), and WS 494 (Keystone Seminar).
+The remaining 16 credits are obtained by choosing classes from a list of cross-listed courses, with at least one course from each of the two blocks, A and B, listed below.

-MINOR: The women's studies minor consists of six courses, totaling 20 credits.
-All students take WS 200 (Introduction to Women's Studies) and WS 494 (Keystone Seminar).
-Minors must take either WS 300 (Global Feminisms) or WS 350 (Feminist Visions of Justice: Theory and Methodology).
-One course should be selected from two different core areas, A through D, listed below.
+MINOR: The women's studies minor consists of 20 credits.
+All students take WS 200 (Introduction to Women's Studies) and choose two out of the three following core courses: WS 160 (Global Feminisms), WS 350 (Visions of Justice: Theory and Methodology), and WS 494 (Keystone Seminar).
+The remaining 8 credits are obtained by choosing classes from cross-listed courses, with at least one course from each of the two blocks, A and B, listed below.